 Once someone is housed, we continue to provide wrap around support to help people keep their tenancy, find and hold down a job, and continue accessing treatment for health and mental health issues.

-Unfortunately, rough sleepers remain in Westminster and together with our charity partners, we will continue to do all we can to offer support.
+Unfortunately, homelessness persists in Westminster and together with our charity partners, we will continue to do all we can to offer support to individuals who are rough sleeping.
 Our outreach teams continue to work every day and night to help people off the streets and into accommodation, as well as to make sure people have access to medical treatment, mental health support, drug and alcohol addiction services, and employment support.

 We are determined that the lessons learned from the pandemic will shape services for the future.
 A review will seek to draw in the experiences of all partners and public sector colleagues who have been involved with this work and will be looking at things like whether we can phase out shared accommodation, such as hostels, to give people their independent space as the best foundation to support them away from the streets permanently.